Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

      ![Payment user](../../Assets/Screenshots/Adyen/Integration/AdyenWebServiceUser.png "[Payment user]")

+4. Return to your Adyen&trade; account.

-4. Enter a description for the web service user in the *Description* field.
+5. Enter a description for the web service user in the *Description* field.

 5. Click the [Create credential] button.
     The *Configure API credential* view is displayed.
 The API key tab is displayed by default.

 6. Generate the *Web service* API key and enter it in Actindo.
 To do this, follow these steps:

-    - Click the *API key* tab in the *Sever settings > Authentication* section.
+    - Click the *API key* tab in the *Server settings > Authentication* section.

     - Click the [Generate API key] button.
       The API key is automatically generated.